CDCgov/prime-reportstream/CONTRIBUTING.md

 1. **Test your changes**

     Run the test suite to make sure that nothing is broken.
+These tests include

 2. **Rebase your changes**